Bur Del

 Unaccompanied Shopping

 Clients are allocated two Bur- Del social support workers to attend clients’ home 2 – 4 a month to help clients with their weekly/fortnightly grocery shop.
 Workers are allocated to pick up clients’ shopping lists & methods of payment (cash or card) and deliver service of unaccompanied shopping.
-Staff will then deliver and pack away clients’ groceries with clients cards or changes and the receipt.
+Staff will then deliver and pack away Clients groceries with Clients cards or change and the receipt.

 healthcare (1)